davchez/stockforecaster/README.md

 Techniques used for regression
 - Utilizes "sliding window" technique which prepares stock price data to be used as input for the machine learning model (20 day sliding window)
 - Learns from the first 80% of the actual historic stock movement as training data then tests its accuracy on the last 20% of the actual historic stock movement
-- Training RMSE (root mean squared error) is clearly less than the testing RMSE.
-Training RMSE is based on the first 80% of the historic stock price data and the testing RMSE is based on the last 20% of the historic stock price data
+- Training RMSE is based on the first 80% of the historic stock price data and the testing RMSE is based on the last 20% of the historic stock price data

 Program features
 - Is able to predict 20 days into the future